famijoku/thesaurus-recs/README.md

 ### Setup:

 If not already installed, you will first need to install python (Thesaurus Recs uses Python 3.13).
-Then, in the terminal, navigate to your thesaurus_recs folder, create and activate your virtual environment, and install the required packages:
+Then, in the terminal, navigate to your thesaurus_recs folder, create and activate your virtual environment, install the required packages and execute the setup.py:

 On Linux or MacOS:
 ```